-13e Describe any methods used to explore possible causes of heterogeneity among study results (e.g., subgroup analysis, meta-regression).
-13f Describe any sensitivity analyses conducted to assess robustness of the synthesized results.
-Reporting bias 14 Describe any methods used to assess risk of bias due to missing results in a assessment Certainty 15 synthesis (arising from reporting biases).
-Describe any methods used to assess certainty (or confidence) in the body of assessment 15 evidence for an outcome.
-RESULTS , Study selection 16a Describe the results of the search and selection process, from the number of records identified in the search to the number of studies included in the review, ideally using a flow diagram.
-16b Cite studies that might appear to meet the inclusion criteria, but which were excluded, and explain why they were excluded.
+Describe any methods used to surface possible severe of between the 13e Describe any methods used to explore possible causes of heterogeneity among - study results (e.g., subgroup analysis, meta-regression).
+13f Describe any sensitivity analyses conducted to assess robustness of the Danautina bisa synthesized results.
+Reporting bias 14 Describe any methods used to assess risk of bias due to missing results in a assessment synthesis (arising from reporting biases).
+Certainty 15 Describe any methods used to assess certainty (or confidence) in the body of assessment evidence for an outcome.
+RESULTS Describe the nearly of the example and extend on the country of 10- Describe the results of the search and selection process, from the number of Church and nation 16a records identified in the search to the number of studies included in the review, Study selection ideally using a flow diagram.
+16b Cite studies that might appear to meet the inclusion criteria, but which were C. I. I 47 excluded, and explain why they were excluded.
 Study characteristics 17 Cite each included study and present its characteristics.
 Risk of bias in studies 18 Present assessments of risk of bias for each included study.
-Results of individual studies 19 For all outcomes, present, for each study: (a) summary statistics for each group (where appropriate) and (b) an effect estimate and its precision (e.g., confidence/credible interval), ideally using structured tables or plots.
-Results of syntheses 20a For each synthesis, briefly summarize the characteristics and risk of bias among contributing studies.
+Results of individual 4.0 For all outcomes, present, for each study: (a) summary statistics for each group studies 19 (where appropriate) and (b) an effect estimate and its precision (e.g., confidence/credible interval), ideally using structured tables or plots.
+20a For each synthesis, briefly summarize the characteristics and risk of bias among contributing studies.
 20b Present results of all statistical syntheses conducted.
-If meta-analysis was done, present for each the summary estimate and its precision (e.g., confidence/credible interval) and measures of statistical heterogeneity.
-If comparing groups, describe the direction of the effect.
+If meta-analysis was done, present for each the summary estimate and its precision (e.g., Results of syntheses confidence/credible interval) and measures of statistical heterogeneity.
+If , comparing groups, describe the direction of the effect.
 20c Present results of all investigations of possible causes of heterogeneity among study results.
 20d Present results of all sensitivity analyses conducted to assess the robustness of the synthesized results.
-Reporting biases 21 Present assessments of risk of bias due to missing results (arising from reporting biases) for each synthesis assessed.
-Certainty of evidence 22 Present assessments of certainty (or confidence) in the body of evidence for each outcome assessed.
-DISCUSSION • 23a Provide a general interpretation of the results in the context of other evidence.
+Reporting biases 21 Present assessments of risk of bias due to missing results (arising from reporting - biases) for each synthesis assessed.
+Certainty of 22 Present assessments of certainty (or confidence) in the body of evidence for evidence each outcome assessed.
+DISCUSSION 23a Provide a general interpretation of the results in the context of other evidence.
 Discussion 23b Discuss any limitations of the evidence included in the review.
-Discussion 23c Discuss any limitations of the review processes used.
+D1300331011 23c Discuss any limitations of the review processes used.
 23d Discuss implications of the results for practice, policy, and future research.
-OTHER INFORMATION T 24a Provide registration information for the review, including register name and registration number, or state that the review was not registered.
-Registration and protocol 24b Indicate where the review protocol can be accessed, or state that a protocol was not prepared.
-24c Describe and explain any amendments to information provided at registration or in the protocol.
-Support 25 Describe sources of financial or non-financial support for the review, and the role of the funders or sponsors in the review.
+OTHER INFORMATION 24a Provide registration information for the review, including register name and 270 registration number, or state that the review was not registered.
+Registration and 24b Indicate where the review protocol can be accessed, or state that a protocol was protocol not prepared.
+24c Describe and explain any amendments to information provided at registration 2-70 or in the protocol.
+Support 25 Describe sources of financial or non-financial support for the review, and the σαρροιτ role of the funders or sponsors in the review.
 Competing interests 26 Declare any competing interests of review authors.
-Availability of data, code, and other materials 27 Report which of the following are publicly available and where they can be found: template data collection forms; data extracted from included studies; data used for all analyses; analytic code; any other materials used in the review.
+Availability of data, Report which of the following are publicly available and where they can be code, and other 27 found: template data collection forms; data extracted from included studies; materials data used for all analyses; analytic code; any other materials used in the review.